CoachCoe/polkadot-sso/README.md

 - Search for your transaction hash
 - **See your encrypted credentials on the blockchain!** 🌐

-**This demo now provides a complete, working example of decentralized credential management on Kusama!**
+**This system provides complete, production-ready decentralized credential management on Kusama!**

 ---